IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

   at least 28; if it's larger, there is additional data in the header following the time in which the frame completed.

-  The frame length field indicates how many bytes of data are in the frame.
+  The frame length field indicates how many octets of data are in the frame.

   The frame status field contains a status value for the frame.
 It is in